-Florida programs (Florida Student Assistance Grant, Florida Resident Access Grant, and Bright Futures) have separate renewal criteria.
+Florida programs (such as Bright Futures) have separate renewal criteria.
 Please review these specific renewal criteria.

 Repayment Requirements for Federal Aid Recipients Who Fail to Complete a Semester

 In the event that a student who received Title IV funds completely withdraws, is expelled, drops out, or otherwise fails to complete a period of enrollment for which charges are incurred, the College will first determine whether: